JugalGajjar/RL-From-Scratch/docs/phase-0/09_linear_regression_project.md

 has_toc: true
 ---

-# End-to-End Linear Regression Project
+# **End-to-End Linear Regression Project**
 *California Housing Prices: from raw data → model → mini "deployment".*

 **Goal:**
 Build a complete regression pipeline on a real-world dataset:

 - Load and inspect a real housing dataset (California census tracts).
-- Perform **EDA**: distributions, correlations, feature–target relationships.
+- Perform EDA: distributions, correlations, feature–target relationships.
-- Do basic **preprocessing** and train–validation splitting.
+- Do basic preprocessing and train–validation splitting.
-- Train and compare several **linear models** (OLS, Ridge, Lasso).
+- Train and compare several linear models (OLS, Ridge, Lasso).
-- Evaluate with **MSE / MAE / R²**, plus visual diagnostics.
+- Evaluate with MSE / MAE / R², plus visual diagnostics.
-- Wrap the best model into a tiny **prediction function** as a mini “deployment”.
+- Wrap the best model into a tiny prediction function as a mini “deployment”.

 This project glues together ideas from: